LITHUANIAN THEMES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 This compilation features books of the Central European University Press, published since its establishment in 1993, that have some relevance to Lithuania, its history and culture.
 After the latest release, titles in the backlist are arranged by content: contemporary topics are on top, older themes below.
 For more substantial information about the content and availability, please click on the covers of the book, or on the links inserted into the citations.

-“Following the Republican tradition of centralization, Paris did not oppose the Warsaw campaign for the violent Polonization of the Lithuanian population in the Vilnius region.”—from the book on big powers’ interfering into east and middle Europe.
+“Following the Republican tradition of centralization, Paris did not oppose the Warsaw campaign for the violent Polonization of the Lithuanian population in the Vilnius region.”—Wars and Betweenness

 “The Piłsudski option of reviving the former Polish-Lithuanian union inside a two-headed new state or within a Baltic confederacy, or enlarged Poland, left very little room for the Lithuanian entity.”

 “A widespread idea in France was that Lithuanian nationalism was only an artificial making of the German general staff and that the destiny of the Lithuanians had to be shared with the Poles, especially in the name of their common insurrections of 1830 and 1863.”

 “In late 1942, the Soviet intelligence pointed anxiously to the plan of Polish-Czechoslovak federation, including Lithuania and, possibly, Hungary.”